Todin13/Api-Node/README.md

 ## Prerequisites
 Before running this application, you need to have the following software installed:

-Node.js: The JavaScript runtime for executing the application. \n
+Node.js: The JavaScript runtime for executing the application. \
 Redis: A fast, open-source, in-memory key-value data store.

 ## Installation and Setup
-Clone this repository to your local machine.
+Clone this repository to your local machine.\
-\n
-And run requirement.sh after you made it executable.
+And run requirement.sh after you made it executable.\
-\n
 The required Node.js modules are already in the directory

 ## API Endpoints